Brasilia, Brazil

 Address: Esplanada dos Ministérios, Bloco H

-Opening hours: Mon-Fri 2pm - 4:30pm; Sat, Sun and holidays: 10am - 3:30pm.
+Opening hours: Mon-Fri 2pm - 4:00pm; Sat, Sun and holidays: 10am - 3:00pm.
+See up to date information.

-You can take a virtual tour by accessing the page of the Itamaraty Palace.
+Take a virtual tour of Itamaraty Palace.

-Copyright 2005-2010 www.aboutbrasilia.com
+Copyright 2005-2016 www.aboutbrasilia.com